myelnet/pop/README.md

 change in the future.

 SUBCOMMANDS
-  init    Creates a new IPFS repo with a config file start   Starts an IPFS daemon ping    Ping the local daemon or a given peer add     Add a file to the working DAG status  Print the state of the working DAG quote   Get a storage price quote for a given content commit pack    Pack the current index into a DAG archive push    Push a DAG archive to storage get     Retrieve content from the network
+  start   Starts an IPFS daemon
+  ping    Ping the local daemon or a given peer add     Add a file to the working DAG status  Print the state of the working DAG pack    Pack the current index into a DAG archive push    Push a DAG archive to storage get     Retrieve content from the network